valthoraval/OBD/src/docs/0_0_intro.md

+# Evolution of Data Management Systems
-# Methods and Tools for Big Data
+## Fundamental Concepts, Methods and Applications

 In this three part class, students will cover the history of data management systems, from file systems to databases to distributed cloud storage.